Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays all the charaster of a file
+Displays the lines in the file that contain the same pattern